exit99/stackctl/README.md

 # Usage

+Before usage you must set the appropriate enviroment variables.
+This is easiest by using the (OpenStack RC file)[http://docs.openstack.org/cli-reference/content/cli_openrc.html].

 Stackctl can be used from as a CLI tool, `stackctl [--help] <command> [args]`, or imported into a python project.